 The Rio Grande Water Fund is governed by a collaborative charter and an executive committee.
 Currently, 85 signatories– a diverse mix of private and public organizations– have signed on to the charter.

 The creation of the Water Fund has dramatically sped up thinning efforts in northern New Mexico and empowered local communities to take the lead on where and how work happens.
 For these folks, healthy forests are critical to the local economy and way of life.
 As it matures, the Fund is finding reliable funding sources to pay for a swift pace of forest work over the next two decades.

-Additional Videos - (now in English AND Spanish)
+30 Second Topical Videos on The Rio Grande WF - (now in English AND Spanish)

 Rio Grande Water Fund: Reducing the Threat of Forest Fires